Brahma Vaivarta Purana : ब्रह्मवैवर्त पुराण

 2. Brahma Vaivarta Puran, Tr by Shri Ram Sharma Acharya.
 It comes in two volumes.

 3. Brahma Vaivarta Puran, Tr by Tarinish Jha.
 It comes in three volumes, but so far, only the first volume is available in PDF format.
-I am uploading the complete edition of all the three parts for the first time.
+I am uploading the complete edition of all the three parts.
+A second volume has come which combines the second and third volumes into one.
+Thus it is available in two volumes only.

 Guru Mandal Granth Mala has also published Brahma Vaivart Purana in three volumes.
 Radha Krishna More has edited them.
 The first volume contains Brahm, Prakriti, and Ganesh Khand.
 The second volume contains Krishna Janm Khand, and the third one is an appendix that talks about Kashi Rahasya.
 Though the books are in Sanskrit, their preface is very detailed and written in Hindi.
 Therefore, I am sharing the book as well.